Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 What this means:
 - 🧑‍💻 **Human role:** Prompting and describing how the program should work
 - 🤖 **AI role:** Writing 100% of the actual code implementation
+- 📄 **Documentation:** Even this README.md is AI-generated through prompting
 - 🎯 **Result:** Educational demonstration of AI-assisted development

-This is a pure AI coding experiment - all code, logic, and implementation decisions were made by AI based on natural language descriptions of desired functionality.
+**USE WITH CAUTION:** This is a pure AI coding experiment - all code, logic, implementation decisions, AND documentation were created by AI based on natural language descriptions.
+The AI may have made assumptions or errors.
+Always review and test before use.

 ---